 Test scores can determine whether or not your son gets accepted to college.
 One test score can determine whether or not your daughter is awarded a scholarship.

 The techniques we use in our one-on-one tutoring and in our group sessions have helped thousands of students increase their scores an average of three points.
-Seven of those students have even received perfect “36” scores.
+Eight of those students have even received perfect “36” scores.

 8 Perfect Scorers: